 You think tuition is pricey?
 Wait till you see what else we charge for.

 Private school is a money pit from the moment you apply to the day your kid closes her last book.
-For starters, you have to pay about 100 bucks for the honor of filling out a pile of paperwork that puts your kid in the running for a place at the school.
-Then of course, there’s tuition: a hefty $7,000 to $15,000 a year for day students, or up to $35,000 a year for boarders.
+For starters, you have to pay about 100 bucks for the honour of filling out a pile of paperwork that puts your kid in the running for a place at the school.
+Then, of course, there’s tuition: a hefty $9,000 to $35,000 a year for day students, or up to $65,000 a year for boarders.

 And keep that chequebook handy.
-Most schools levy a one-time, nonrefundable “registration fee” or “new student fee” of up to $5,000 the first year your child is enrolled.
+Most schools levy a one-time, nonrefundable “registration fee” or “new student fee” of up to $9,000 the first year your child is enrolled.
 On top of that, some also require you to make a “loan” to the school help pay for upgrades and maintenance of the facilities.
-At Bayview Glen, for instance, families must contribute $1,200 for each child enrolled; upon graduation, parents may either receive the money back, with no accrued interest, or gift it to the school in exchange for a charitable-donation tax receipt.

 Need bus service?
 Count on another couple grand.
 After-school supervision for your eight-year-old?
 Ditto.
 And those fantastic athletic programs or music facilities that sold you on private school in the first place?
-They may not be included with tuition, so getting your kid involved will cost you extra.
-The Collingwood School in West Vancouver, B.C., for instance, charges $295 a year for mandatory overnight camps that students attend in Grades 4 through 12.
+They may not be included with tuition, so getting your kid involved could cost you extra.

 “For parents who are so committed to the private school system and have three or four kids, the financial burden, unless you’re really well off, is extraordinary,” observes York University’s Paul Axelrod.
 “What else are you sacrificing in the life of your family to do that — and even in the life of your kid?”
 If paying for private school means you forgo life-enriching family outings and vacations, maybe it’s not worth the sacrifice.

-If you’re convinced that a private-school education is the best thing for your little learner, you’ll be relieved to hear that some of the expense can be recouped on your income tax return; see A short course in writing it of.
+If you’re convinced that a private-school education is the best thing for your little learner, you’ll be relieved to hear that some of the expenses can be recouped on your income tax return; see a short course in writing it off.
 And families with lower incomes or academically high-performing kids may qualify for scholarships or bursaries directly from the school, usually covering half the cost of tuition; ask the admissions office for details on how to apply.
-Parents in Ontario should also check out Children First: School Choice Trust, which gives out grants of up to $3,500 a year based on financial need.
-For details, log on to www.childrenfirstgrants.ca.

 You can shop around for public schools, too.